GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/contribute-to-the-assets-store.md

 ## The title, description and prices

 Each pack needs to be defined in `pack.json` file located at the root of your pack folder.
-In it you'll put the pack's name, description, price in Euros, and the pack category.
+In it you'll put the pack's name, description, price in Euro, and the categories.

 !!! note

-     value: 123 = 1.23€ (Euro)
+     - Value: 123 = 1.23€ (Euro)
-     categories": Remove words that don't correspond to your pack.
+     - Categories: Remove words that don't correspond to your pack.

-pack.json:
+pack.json
 ```
 {
   "longDescription": "Write the description of your pack here.
 You can add a new line like this:\nThis is a new line.",